 Y– Where are we missing the Yes?

-What must we say “Yes” to in 2017?
+What must we say “Yes” to in the coming year?
 What new opportunities are yearning for our attention?
 Where must we invest more deeply?

-Teams admire managers who “own the ugly.”
-Winning Well managers have the confidence and humility to go there– to start the conversation, and then listen deeply to the solutions.
+Teams admire managers who “Own the Ugly.”
+Winning Well managers have the confidence and humility to have more strategic conversations about what’s not working.
+Start the conversation, and then listen deeply to the solutions.